k5602/course_pilot/design_philosophy.md

 Implementation Details:

-    Light Mode Theme: Utilize the lofi theme from DaisyUI.
+    Light Mode Theme: Utilize the cooporate theme from DaisyUI.
 This theme evokes the feeling of a clean, organized workspace.
 Its high-contrast, black-and-white nature with sharp corners minimizes visual noise, making it perfect for long reading and study sessions.

-    Dark Mode Theme: Utilize the night theme from DaisyUI.
+    Dark Mode Theme: Utilize the buissnes theme from DaisyUI.
 This theme creates an immersive, focused environment.
 The deep navy base with carefully chosen blue and purple accents provides a futuristic, "synthwave" feel that is both aesthetically pleasing and easy on the eyes in low-light conditions.

     Mechanism: The root App component will manage a shared state that controls the data-theme attribute on the main HTML element.
 This will allow for seamless theme switching that instantly propagates through all DaisyUI components, ensuring a consistent and predictable look.